Terms of Business

 1.1.
 The purpose of this document is to clearly outline the basis upon which we will carry out the work necessary for your matter and is intended to record the terms of a binding agreement between us with regards the provision of services to you.
 It is therefore important that you carefully read these Terms of Business.
-Once read please sign and return the enclosed copy of our acceptance form.
+Once read please confirm your agreement by email or by submitting your signed client acceptance form.
 Please contact us if you have any questions.

 1.2.
 These Terms of Business supersede any earlier Terms of Business which may have been agreed with you and, in the absence of express agreement to the contrary, shall apply to the services and all subsequent services which we provide to you.